 Get thee to Budapest before the old world charm is overrun with tourism.

-If you’re looking for confirmation that Budapest is a worthy of your attentions, consider the following:
+If you’re looking for confirmation that Budapest is worthy of your attention, consider the following:

 Conde Nast Traveler ranked Budapest as “the world’s second best city”.

 “…ranked as the most liveable Central or Eastern European city on EIU‘s quality of life index” (source Wikipedia)

 Now, you easily could plan a week’s stay in Budapest.
 I’m sure we just scratched the surface.
 But, if you want to hit the high points, three days can do the trick.
 If you’re like me, and like to draft off of other people’s experiences, consider these to be tops on your list:

 Budapest is world-famous for its thermal baths.
 Pack a swimsuit, flip-flops and jump into the experience.

 If you love a long, leisurely soak in a deliciously comforting bath, you’re in for a treat.
 The benefits ramp up if you decide to tag on a full-body massage or a host of other spa types of options.
 Oh, and it doesn’t hurt that the palatial and beautiful historical environments are the settings.

 Now, where to go?
 If you’re staying in the city center or close by, you have two excellent options.
 The Szechenyi Baths is the biggest.
 You feel a bit like you’re entering Versailles when you go there.
 A vast expanse of open space in the center of the structure houses two large thermal pools, and a heated lap pool.
 Even though we were there in the late afternoon and early evening on a chilly and rainy night, the outdoor pools were packed with happy people.
 Steam was rising off the water.
 We readily donned out suits and headed in.